EugenPrinz/create-torrent/README.md

   onProgress: Function      // called with the number of bytes hashed and estimated total size after every piece
   files: [String]           // ignore matching files (array of strings) new feature
-  reverse: Boolean          // enable reverse matching (default = false) new feature }
+  reverse: Boolean          // enable reverse matching (default = false) new feature
+  rootFolder: String        // the root folder to start from //work only if keepRoot is true }
 ```